dbrcina/AVSP-FER-2020-21/README.md

 # AVSP-FER-2020-21
-Lab solutions for Analysis of massive data sets course at FER 2020/21 led by prof. dr. sc.
-Siniša Srbljić and others.
+Lab solutions for Analysis of Massive Datasets ("Analiza velikih skupova podataka") course at FER 2020/21.

-Link to the course: [https://www.fer.unizg.hr/predmet/avsp.](https://www.fer.unizg.hr/predmet/avsp)